Take Part in the 2020 Great American Smokeout

 – The American Cancer Society (ACS)

+All of us can get involved in this year’s Great American Smokeout.
 If you use tobacco products, take the day off.
 Donate the money you would have spent on tobacco to a good cause.
-Learn about the resources available to people who are trying to stay tobacco-free, and start down a path toward a longer, fitter life.
+Learn about the resources available to people who are trying to stay tobacco-free, and start down a path toward a longer, healthier life.

-Individuals and businesses can use the day to publicize the risks of tobacco use.
-They can encourage people to lose a deadly habit or share information that will help their friends and co-workers stay non-smokers for life.
+Individuals and businesses can use the day to call attention to the risks of tobacco use.
+They can encourage people to lose a deadly habit or share information that will help their friends and coworkers stay non-smokers for life.

-The accomplishments of the Great American Smokeout and the larger tobacco-prevention movement can hardly be overstated.
+The accomplishments of the Great American Smokeout and the larger tobacco-prevention movement on protecting public health can hardly be overstated.
 Nowadays, it doesn’t seem like a huge deal that airplanes and restaurants are smoke-free, but it was a long fight to get there.

 Tobacco use is still a problem, though.
-As of 2020, Almost 40 million Americans smoke cigarettes, and 16 million live with smoking-related diseases.
+More than 28 million Americans smoke cigarettes, and 16 million live with smoking-related diseases, according to the Centers for Disease Control and Prevention (CDC).

-According to the Centers for Disease Control and Prevention (CDC), cigarette smoking causes 480,000 deaths each year, making it the leading cause of preventable death.
-That’s nearly 1 out every 5 deaths in the United States.
+Smoking causes 480,000 deaths each year, making it the leading cause of preventable death.
+That’s nearly 1 out of every 5 deaths in the United States.
 Compared to non-smokers, smokers are much more likely to develop heart disease, stroke, and lung cancer.

 The CDC estimates that smoking increases the risk of: